 - Interim Report I: Identifies areas of potential bypass and led to the construction of fence and concrete barriers along the Des Plaines River and a stone blockage in the Illinois and Michigan Canal.
 These measures reduce the risk of any Asian carp potentially bypassing the barriers during flooding.
 You can watch a short video overview.

-- Interim Report IIA: Provides an evaluation of tests conducted to determine the optimal operating parameters for the barriers.
-Other research on optimal operating parameters is ongoing and results will be presented in other interim reports.
+- Interim Report IIA: Provides an evaluation of tests conducted through 2011 to determine the optimal operating parameters for the barriers.
+Subsequent research on optimal operating parameters is ongoing and results are presented in other interim reports.

 - Interim Report III: Presents an evaluation of the potential for risk reduction that might be achieved through changes in the operation of structures in the Chicago Area Waterway System (CAWS), such as locks, sluice gates, and pumping stations.
 The report led to the construction and installation of bar screens for two sluice gates at both the O’Brien and Chicago locks.